 Fibromyalgia and Brain Function

-If you have Fibromyalgia there have likely been many times where you’ve experienced what we call “Fibro Fog“, but you’ve likely also noticed other issues with your cognitive function, for instance you may no longer be able to multi-task, to learn game rules quickly, to understand what you are reading, to have music playing in the background while you work.
+If you have Fibromyalgia there have likely been many times where you’ve experienced what we call “Fibro Fog“, but you’ve likely also noticed other issues with your brain function, for instance you may no longer be able to multi-task, to learn game rules quickly, to understand what you are reading, or even have music playing in the background while you work.

 The Wisconsin Card Sorting Task (WCST) requires participants to sort a deck of cards along a specific rule, but they are not told what the rule is.
 Instead, they have to figure it out as they go along based on feedback.
 Once the participants correctly place 10 cards, the rule changes testing the participant’s ability to learn and maintain a new rule.
 This task measures the subject’s ability to switch tasks, learn new rules, and deal with distractions while monitoring multiple sources of information.

-The participants are tested on their ability to learn which decks are provide the highest payouts and make correct decisions despite competing emotions from pain, and that may occur from winning or losing.
+The participants are tested on their ability to learn which decks provide the highest payouts and make correct decisions despite competing emotions from pain that may occur from winning or losing.
 A second form of the IGT was also used which provided an instant punishment on all decks, paired with a matched reward later.
 Two decks paired a high initial punishment with a high reward later, while the other two decks paired a lower initial punishment with a lower reward later.
 Subjects were not aware of this pairing at the beginning and were only told that most decks would contain a punishment and few would issue a reward.

-Results for the study by Verdejo-García et al indicated a significant difference in cognitive function for the Fibromyalgia patients as compared to the healthy controls.
-In the WCST Fibromyalgia patients were able to complete significantly fewer categories (rule changes), and showed more errors.
+Results for the study indicated a significant difference in cognitive function for the Fibromyalgia patients as compared to the healthy controls.
+In the WCST, Fibromyalgia patients were able to complete significantly fewer categories (rule changes), and showed more errors.
 However, perhaps surprisingly, the errors that the Fibromyalgia group showed were not related to their ability to learn or remember a new rule.

 Results for the IGT indicated that Fibromyalgia patients had a significant decrease in ability to make positive decisions while dealing with emotions.
 The Fibromyalgia group showed an inability to learn which deck was most advantageous to choose.
-In the alternative version of the IGT Fibromyalgia patients were more likely to choose the decks that provided the high initial punishment, indicating that they may be more willing to tolerate punishment in hopes of a higher reward later (big surprise!).
+In the alternative version of the IGT, Fibromyalgia patients were more likely to choose the decks that provided the high initial punishment, indicating that they may be more willing to tolerate punishment in hopes of a higher reward later (big surprise!).